Icinga/icinga2/doc/7-configuring-icinga-2.md

-len(value)                      | Returns the length of the value, i.e. the number of elements for an array or dictionary, or the length of the string in bytes. union(array, array, ...)        | Returns an array containing all unique elements from the specified arrays. intersection(array, array, ...) | Returns an array containing all unique elements which are common to all specified arrays. string(value)                   | Converts the value to a string. number(value)                   | Converts the value to a number. bool(value)                     | Converts the value to a bool.
+len(value)                      | Returns the length of the value, i.e. the number of elements for an array or dictionary, or the length of the string in bytes. union(array, array, ...)        | Returns an array containing all unique elements from the specified arrays. intersection(array, array, ...) | Returns an array containing all unique elements which are common to all specified arrays. keys(dict)                      | Returns an array containing the dictionary's keys. string(value)                   | Converts the value to a string. number(value)                   | Converts the value to a number. bool(value)                     | Converts the value to a bool.